Tommy La Stella Player Props: Mariners vs. Cardinals

 Tommy La Stella At The Plate

-- La Stella is hitting .125 with a double and two walks.
+- La Stella is batting .125 with a double and two walks.

-- La Stella has had a hit in a game twice this year, in nine games played, but it was a single hit each time.
+- Twice in nine games this year, La Stella has gotten a hit, but he's had no multi-hit games.

-- He has not hit a home run in his nine games this season.
+- He has not gone deep in his nine games this season.

 - La Stella has driven in a run twice this season, but just one in each of those games.